freerange/site/soups/blog/working-remotely.snip.markdown

 What remains is the fourth dimension: **time**.

-[The Stars At Night, Are Big And Bright&hellip;][deep-in-the-heart-of-texas]
+[The Stars At Night, Are Big And Bright...][deep-in-the-heart-of-texas]
 ----------

 Working from Austin is not like working from Aberdeen, because now we have the smug whimsy of _The Sun And Its Incessant Rotation Around The Earth_ to reckon with.
 No matter how long you spend shaking your skinny fist at that irrepressible ball of fire, it's not going to rise in Austin at the same time as it does in London.

 When I'm in Austin, I start work just as you are wiping the afternoon tea's clotted cream from your chin.
 I've just finished breakfast and you're already thinking about dinner.
-I'm getting up to speed with the day's work while you are winding down, day-dreaming about a tepid, nut-brown ale&hellip; You get the idea.
+I'm getting up to speed with the day's work while you are winding down, day-dreaming about a tepid, nut-brown ale...
+You get the idea.

 In many ways this situation is similar to remote working from the same timezone, with each challenge only slightly magnified.
 Communication is harder because now it's _actually very likely_ that nobody is around.
 The temptation to slack off is easier to indulge because, similarly, there's nobody even in the group chat to notice that you're not working.
 The kitchen is even more tempting because the food in Austin is _freaking delicious_!